microsoft/Cream/iRPE/README.md

 @article{iRPE,
-  title={Rethinking and Improving Relative Position Encoding for Vision Transformer}, author={Wu, Kan and Peng, Houwen and Chen, Minghao and Fu, Jianlong and Chao, Hongyang}, journal={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2021}
+  title={Rethinking and Improving Relative Position Encoding for Vision Transformer}, author={Wu, Kan and Peng, Houwen and Chen, Minghao and Fu, Jianlong and Chao, Hongyang}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year={2021}
 }
 ```